-How To Read People Around You When You’re Bored
+How To Read The People Around You When You’re Bored

-We humans spend inordinate amounts of time waiting in line, fiddling our thumbs sipping coffee, bored while waiting at the dentists office.
-During these times we watch others, as there is usually nothing else we can do.
+We humans spend inordinate amounts of time waiting in line, fiddling our thumbs sipping coffee, bored while waiting at the doctors office.
+During these times what most do is observe other people, as there is usually nothing else to do.
 So we judge the actions of people.

-Invariably, what we do is study their exact movements, nuances, this to pass the time.
-What we do is critique those who are in our space, in our field of vision.
+What we do is observe their exact movements, nuances to pass the time.
+What we do is critique those who are in our personal space, in our field of vision.

-We instantly decide whether they’re smarter or dumber than us, prettier or more handsome.
+We instantly decide whether they’re smarter or dumber than us, prettier or more handsome than us.
 We debate if we would like to meet them.
-Are we or are they out of our league?
+Are we, or are they out of our league?

 Who Are You